ethereum-optimism/design-docs/protocol/strict-derivation.md

 - How do we handle the current staging channel if an out of order frame (that is not the first frame) arrives?
 There's only one valid option, to drop the out-of-order frame, keeping the currently staged channel.
 Note that this will give the staging channel a chance to be continued or closed properly by the next in-order frame.
-If this doesn't happen, at the lastest the next first frame will drop the staging channel and start a new one.
+If this doesn't happen, at the latest the next first frame will drop the staging channel and start a new one.

 ### Proposed solution

-Applied to above open question, this means choosing option 1.
+Following the principle of fastest derivation, this means choosing option 1.
 This has the additional advantage that the sync start algorithm simplifies significantly, because a fist frame _always_ marks the start of a new channel, and guarantees that there won't be any buffered channels in the channel bank.